Objectives: To assess life expectancy and cardiovascular mortality in carriers of Duchenne and Becker muscular dystrophy.

-Design Family pedigrees of individuals affected with these conditions, held by the 4 genetics centres in Scotland, were examined to identity a cohort of definite carriers.
-Electronic death registration data, held by the General Register Office for Scotland were used to identify death certificates of carriers who had died, to obtain age at death and cause of death.
+Design: Family pedigrees of individuals affected with these conditions, held by the four genetics centres in Scotland, were examined to identify a cohort of definite carriers.
+Electronic death registration data, held by the General Register Office for Scotland, were used to identify death certificates of carriers who had died, to obtain age at death and cause of death.
 Survival and mortality data were obtained for the general population for comparison.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.